PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 MaxPool lowering selected its padding strategy.
 For the actual `[1,24,208,208]` input, ONNX `kernel=3`, `stride=2`, `pads=[1,1,1,1]` starts its windows one element before the input, whereas TFLite SAME needs only one total padding element and places it at the end.
 This shifted every pooling window.
-QLinearConv now derives static output geometry eagerly, and quantized pass-through ops replace same-rank all-one placeholders from their source.
+For a quantized pass-through chain feeding a stride-greater-than-one MaxPool, QLinearConv now derives static output geometry eagerly and pass-through ops replace same-rank all-one placeholders from their source.
+The scope is kept at that semantic planning boundary so unrelated quantized layout chains are not prematurely materialized.
 MaxPool therefore emits explicit negative-infinity padding followed by VALID pooling.
 All six outputs pass sequential comparison; maximum absolute error improved from `2.570713758468628` to `4.76837158203125e-7`.